← All blood test guides

 The brain runs on glucose.
 Insulin resistance disrupts that fuel supply long before fasting glucose or HbA1c flag anything — and the resulting post-meal crashes directly produce brain fog.

-Core Usually in CMP Ask Request specifically
+Core Usually in a standard panel Ask Request specifically

 Core